Spanish Hiatus – Examples + When to Separate the Vowels

 How to identify Spanish hiatus

 But before that: do you remember the story of Paco and Milu?

 Paco is a big and strong elephant and Milu is a tiny mouse who wanted to pursue his own path and get his own home.
 The problem was that Milu was so hungry and weak that he needed to stay close to Paco to eat his leftovers and get some energy.

 Story (part 4) – Milu’s independence

 After few bites Milu got very energetic and -like Super Mario when he eats mushrooms- the tiny mouse suddenly grew

 (i, u) → (í, ú).

-When Paco came back home, he saw the Milu.
+When Paco came back home, he saw Milu.
 (As you know, for some strange reason, elephants are afraid of mice).

-Under normal conditions, Milu’d had invited his girlfriend the mouse into the house but those normal conditions had changed:
+Under normal conditions, Milu’d had invited his girlfriend the mouse into the house but the circumstances had changed:

-This means that closed vowels with a tilde (í, ú) get independent of the rest of the vowels: they’re pronounced stronger and separated from the other vowels.
+This means that close vowels with an accent mark (í, ú) get independent of the rest of the vowels: they’re pronounced stronger and separated from the other vowels.